Towards Continual Expansion of Data Coverage: Automatic Text-guided Edge-case Synthesis: Experiment

 \paragraph{Comparison groups.} To evaluate the effectiveness of our proposed method as a prompt generation strategy, we compare it against the two baselines.
-For clarity, we present both the baselines and our method below: \begin{itemize} \item \textbf{naive}: This baseline directly uses the original, unmodified captions from the training dataset to generate new images, varying only the random seed of the T2I model for diversity. \item \textbf{manual}: Following prior work \citep{kim2025edge}, this baseline relies on manually-engineered prompts.
+For clarity, we present both the baselines and our method below: \begin{itemize} \item \textbf{naive}: This baseline directly uses the base captions ($c_{base}$) generated by InternVL3-38B \citep{zhu2025internvl3} from the training images.
+It generates new images without any further rephrasing or modification to these captions, varying only the random seed of the T2I model for diversity. \item \textbf{manual}: Following prior work \citep{kim2025edge}, this baseline relies on manually-engineered prompts.
 These prompts are derived from detailed error analyses by AI researchers and are designed to elicit specific, known failure modes. \item \textbf{automatic}: Our method employs a preference-tuned LLM to automatically rephrase captions into descriptions of edge-case scenarios, removing the need for manual intervention. \end{itemize}

 \paragraph{Dataset.} We conduct our experiments on the FishEye8K dataset \citep{gochoo2023fisheye8k}, a benchmark adopted to the AI-City Challenge.
+The dataset consists of images from 20 fisheye cameras with annotations for five categories: Bus, Bike, Car, Pedestrian, and Truck.
+Given its inherent scene biases across diverse urban environments, FishEye8K serves as an optimal testbed for evaluating the effectiveness of our automated edge-case synthesis.

+To rigorously assess model robustness, we partition the official training set into two disjoint subsets: train-\textit{D} and train-\textit{R}.
+To simulate a restricted training environment, train-\textit{D} is used for training the discriminative model while train-\textit{R} is used for the preference learning of the rephrasing LLM and contains a more diverse distribution.
+This setup allows the LLM to learn under-represented characteristics and generate corresponding synthetic data to fill the gaps in train-\textit{D}.
+Please refer to Appendix~\ref{sec: data_bias} for more details.

-This dataset, captured from 20 fisheye cameras, contains annotations for five object classes (Bus, Bike, Car, Pedestrian, Truck) across diverse urban environments.
-Its known scene biases make it an ideal testbed for evaluating edge-case generation.
-As detailed in Appendix~\ref{sec: data_bias}, we partition the official training set into two disjoint subsets: train-\textit{D}, used for training the discriminative model, and train-\textit{R}, used for the preference learning of the rephrasing LLM.
-Note that the LLM is restricted from accessing train-\textit{D} during preference learning and is exposed to it only at inference time.
-This ensures that the augmented dataset is synthesized based on the LLM’s generalization capability rather than any potential data leakage.
-For completeness, the test set is held out and used only for final evaluation.
+To prevent potential data leakage, the LLM is restricted from accessing train-\textit{D} during the preference learning phase and only interacts with it at inference time for data augmentation.
+This protocol ensures that the synthesized samples reflect the LLM’s generalization capability rather than simple memorization.
+For completeness, the test set is held out exclusively for final evaluation.